 The program will arrange for applicants from outside of the area to have an interview over video conference.
 The program sends all interview invitations via email.
 Applicants will need to send their Skype username and at least four available 30 minute slots during the same few weeks our in-person interviews will take place.

-All applications are reviewed by at least two faculty members in the program.
-All interviewed applicants will be interviewed by at least two faculty members in the program.
+All applications are reviewed by faculty members in the program.
+All interviewed applicants will be interviewed by at least one core faculty member as well as an alum, adjunct faculty member, or second core faculty member in the program.

 All interviewing applicants will be given a financial aid application to complete.
 We make every effort to provide admitted applicants with a financial aid package offer at the time of acceptance.
 Within this application applicants are given the opportunity to indicate which faculty members they would like to work for as a research assistant, to apply for teaching fellowships, and Service Disparity Fellowships.
 Students receive only one type of aid from the program, but can apply to all that we have available.